 The cast isn’t perfect for research purposes.
 An analysis of radioactive isotopes present in the actual fossil, for example, demonstrated that these ancient salmon were born in fresh water, lived most of their lives in the sea, and then returned to the fresh water to spawn.
 While advanced chemical analysis won’t be possible with the reproductions, though, the models will be accurate enough to handle so they can be used for taking measurements.
 And since they’re easy to make, the reproductions will also be suitable for display, letting far more people get a glimpse of the ancient anatomy of the saber-toothed salmon.

 While there are other 3D printers at work on campus in spaces like the design department, Walton said, the Replicator in the library is unique in that it lives in a common space where users from around the university can access it to print whatever they need for their work.
-In addition to the salmon fossil, the UO library printer has been put to work crafting a geological model to accompany a grad student’s presentation at this year’s meeting of the American Geological Union.
+In addition to the salmon fossil, the UO library printer has been put to work crafting a geological model to accompany a graduate student’s presentation at this year’s meeting of the American Geological Union.

 The printer is free for staff and faculty to use, a decision Walton said would be revisited after the first year of operation, once the library has a better idea of the popularity of the printer and the materials cost associated with it.
 Walton and company are working to ensure projects are related to a class or research project.
 “We don’t want people just downloading something from [3D blueprint site] Thingiverse and print a trinket,” Walton said.
 “If there’s going to use the printer and use it for free, they’re going to have to learn to use it to create objects.”